gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 There was one thing Haru said (there are many things Haru says that makes me see things differently) that really struck me.
 This culture of sexism at Riot that was revealed by Cecilia in an article she published on Kotaku could have just as easily been about any other gaming company.
 It's not just a Riot problem.
 To call it just a Riot problem, and not a gaming industry problem (or tech industry problem) is dangerous.
-We have to acknowledge that it's not like in this space, there's uniquely good and bad actors: that because Riot was exposed as a "bad actor", this didn't clear the name for other companies that didn't have an article published about them.
+We have to acknowledge that uniquely good and bad actors don't exist: that because Riot was exposed as a "bad actor", this didn't clear the name for other companies that didn't have an article published about them.
 It doesn't validate any other company in this space.
 This is a problem that every company is complicit with.
 This isn't to dismiss what happened at Riot specifically as commonplace, this isn't to invalidate the very real and damning accounts that were detailed in the article.
 That is what transpired, and it transpired at Riot.
 It was heartbreaking to acknowledge this about a place they had grown to love, and to also introspect and bear some of the implicit